xlnx/myrpg/README.md

 }
 ```

-If you overwrite this function, you have to call `ast.gen()` manually to traverse child ASTs.
+If you override this function, you have to call `ast.gen()` manually to traverse child ASTs.

 # Usage

+## Default traverse method

 ```rust
 use myrpg::{ast::*, LRParser, *};